ARandomRui/CSE6224-Assignment/README.md

 Outlines the **project vision**, **target audience**, **scope**, **purpose**, and other introductory information to define the direction and goals of the system.

 ### `TT2L_GA_ContextObjects.docx`
-Describes the **contextual objects** relevant to the system, including entities, actors, and their relationships with the environment.
+Describes the **contextual objects** relevant to the system, including system environment, stakeholder identification and sources of requirements.

 ### `TT2L_GA_ElicitationPlan.docx`
-Provides a **plan for requirements elicitation**, including techniques, stakeholders involved, and how the team will gather and validate system requirements.
+Provides a **plan for requirements elicitation**, including techniques, stakeholders involved, how the team will gather and validate system requirements and the results.

 ### `TT2L_GA_KanoModel.docx`
 Contains a **Kano model analysis** used to categorize system features based on user satisfaction – such as basic needs, performance needs, and delighters.

 ### `TT2L_GA_SRS.docx`
 The **Software Requirements Specification** document.
 It defines functional and non-functional requirements, system features, and constraints in detail.
+Use cases and activity diagrams are also provided.

 ### `PDF`
 Holds the **PDF version** of each docx/word file.